 When you take a ghost tour at the Sorrel Weed Mansion, it will commence in the dimly lit main corridor, where you will hear tales of residents past – and learn of unexplainable apparition sightings from former tour guests.

 Throughout the visit, you will grow increasingly uneasy as you explore multiple levels of this actively haunted home, including the eerie basement that will leave a lasting impression on you – even if you are usually sceptical.

 Your tour will finish in the attic – a place of great significance for those of the past whose spirits are arguably still clinging to the rafters.

-This is perhaps the most unsettling location of the visit – it’s been known to cause feelings of nausea, dizziness, and extreme sadness in visitors.
+The most unsettling aspect of the mansion is that it’s been known to cause nausea, dizziness, and extreme sadness in visitors.

 In addition, as this is an actively haunted home, you’ll be encouraged to share any potential paranormal findings from your own photographs or videos with the mansion operators post-visit!

 Entrance fee: $20 adults/$10 children (Ghost Hunters House Tour), $30 (Ghosts of Sorrel Weed Tour)

 Opening hours: Tours run between 7:00 – 9:30 PM

 Address: 6 West Harris Street, Savannah, Georgia

 Immerse yourself in Savannah’s darkest ghost stories and most haunted locations on an eerie history walk that includes The Sorrel Weed Mansion.